malloydata/malloy/docs/_src/examples/faa.md

 # NTSB Flight Database examples

-The follow examples all run against the model at the bottom of this page.
+_The follow examples all run against the model at the bottom of this page OR you can find the source code [here](https://github.com/looker-open-source/malloy/blob/docs-release/samples/faa/flights.malloy)._

 ## Airport Dashboard
 Where can you fly from SJC?
 For each destination; Which carriers?
 How long have they been flying there?